What is the connection between diabetes and brain injury? Can brain injury cause diabetes?

 - Autoimmune disease

 Contrary to popular belief, sugar itself does not cause diabetes.
 Eating a lot of sugar can cause other problems, but not diabetes.
+However, once someone has been diagnosed with diabetes, it is recommended to monitor their sugar intake.

 Symptoms of Diabetes